raspereza/HtoAA/4Tau/stat/README.md

 * `(bool) MassUncertPerEra` : if true, uncertainies in C(i,j) and f1D(i,j) are decorrelated across data taking periods, otherwise uncertainties are correlated across data taking periods.
 Recommended option is `true`.
 * `(bool) MassUncertPerBins` : if true, uncertainties in f1D(i,j) are decorrelated across bins, e.i. variation of f1D in a given bin is control by separate nuisance parameter.
 If false, variations in different bins are floated in fits in a correlated via a common nuisance parameter.
 Recommended option is `true`.

-## Combination of datacards and creation of workspaces.
+## Combination of datacards and creation of workspaces

 Datacards of different data taking periods are combined by executing script [CombineCards.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/CombineCards.bash).
 Additionally this script creates workspaces which are used as inputs to combine utility.
 It may take a while.
 Be patient.
 At the end you will have one workspace per data taking period and mass point.
 They are named `haa_${year}-13TeV_ma${mass}.root` for individual data taking periods and `haa_Run2_ma${mass}.txt` for Run 2 combination.